MyGradeSource/MyGradeSource.github.io/_posts/2016-03-12-my-gradesource.md

 And enter your secret number in the textfield...
 ![](/src/3.png)

-Boom!
-Magic just happened!
+There you go!
+The result just came out!
 ![](/src/4.png)

-If you want to see whole table, you can click "Show All.." button, which will use you default web browser to open the source website.
+If you want to see the whole table, you can click "Show All.." button that will use default web browser to open the source website.
 ![](/src/1.png)

 If you don't have secret number since you didn't take this course, don't worry!
-We prepared a demo mode for you!
+We've prepared a demo mode for you!
 Just type "demo" in the textfield.
 ![](/src/5.png)

 The application will randomly pick up a secret number and show the result!